Chapter 1.12

 D. Any expedited appeal of an emergency order shall follow the applicable procedures in this section and those provisions specific to expedited appeals found in FMC 1.12.080.

-E. An expedited appeal hearing is for the sole purpose of determining whether a violation has been committed.
-Monetary penalties imposed simultaneously with a notice of violation and emergency order must be appealed separately in accordance with normal appeal procedures found in FMC 1.12.080.
+E. An expedited appeal hearing for an emergency order is for the sole purpose of determining whether a violation has been committed.
+Notices of violation and monetary penalties imposed simultaneously with an emergency order must be appealed separately in accordance with normal appeal procedures found in FMC 1.12.080.

-G. The Hearing Examiner shall hold the expedited appeal hearing on an emergency order according to the applicable procedures in this section and in those provisions specific to expedited appeal hearings in FMC 1.12.080 and 1.12.090.
-The Hearing Examiner has the discretion to issue a short oral or written decision in memorandum form within five business days of the appeal hearing, but in all cases, the Hearing Examiner will issue formal findings of fact and conclusions of law within 10 business days of the appeal hearing.
-If the Hearing Examiner finds that the violation described in the emergency order occurred or existed, a Director may issue a separate notice of violation, if one has not been issued, or a supplemental notice of violation, if one has already been issued, and impose additional monetary penalties during the period of violation in accordance with FMC 1.12.040.
+G. The Hearings Examiner shall hold the expedited appeal hearing on an emergency order according to the applicable procedures in this section and in those provisions specific to expedited appeal hearings in FMC 1.12.080 and 1.12.090.
+The Hearings Examiner has the discretion to issue a short oral or written decision in memorandum form within seven calendar days of the appeal hearing, but in all cases, the Hearings Examiner will issue formal findings of fact and conclusions of law within 14 calendar days of the appeal hearing.
+If the Hearings Examiner finds that the violation described in the emergency order occurred or existed, a Director may issue a separate notice of violation, if one has not been issued, or a supplemental notice of violation, if one has already been issued, and impose additional monetary penalties during the period of violation in accordance with FMC 1.12.040.

-I. In an appeal of an emergency order, a determination by the Hearing Examiner that a violation has been committed is a final decision for the purposes of an appeal.
+I. In an appeal of an emergency order, a determination by the Hearings Examiner that a violation has been committed is a final decision for the purposes of an appeal.

 1.12.080 Appeals.